Appadon/py_installer/README.md

 # Python Universal Installer

-A robust, production-ready bash script for installing Python from source on multiple Linux distributions.
+A robust bash script for installing Python from source on multiple Linux distributions.
 This installer provides an interactive version selection interface, automatic dependency management, and optimized compilation settings.

 ## Features